 Screened as part of the 2019 Fugard Bioscope National Theatre Live Encore Season.
-From the National Theatre.
+From National Theatre Live.

 For sixty years Elizabeth II has met each of her twelve Prime Ministers in a weekly audience at Buckingham Palace – a meeting like no other in British public life – it is private.
 Both parties have an unspoken agreement never to repeat what is said.
 Not even to their spouses.